Date of Award:

 Graph Shop (the Graph Theory Workshop) is a new software package for graph theory research and applications.
 It was designed to be usable by students and graph theory beginners yet powerful enough to assist with advanced graph theory research.
 It runs on a variety of platforms and is available for free under the GNU GPL open source license.

 Andersen, Aaron, "GraphShop: An Interactive Software Environment for Graph Theory Research and Applications" (2011).
 All Graduate Theses and Dissertations.
-Paper 896.
+896.